Wang Jisi

-Wang Jisi (Chinese: 王缉思) is President of the Institute of International and Strategic Studies at Peking University.
-He was Dean of the School of International Studies at Peking University from 2005 to 2013.
-He has been Peking University Boya Chair Professor since 2017.
-He is also honorary president of the Chinese Association for American Studies.
+Wang Jisi (王缉思 (Wáng Jīsī); born November 1948) is a Chinese academic and international relations scholar.
+He currently serves as the president of the Institute of International and Strategic Studies at Peking University.
+He served as the Dean of Peking University's School of International Studies from 2005 to 2013 and has held the position of Peking University Boya Chair Professor since 2017.